okeefe-lo/maze_solver/README.md

 ## Maze Navigation
 Use the command `rosrun maze_solver master_nav.launch` to begin navigation tool.
 Send the command `rostopic pub /target geometry_msgs/Point '{x: -1.25, y: 0.13}'` with desired location.
 The robot will create a path to that location and wait 5 seconds upon arrivel before heading back to its initial position.
+If the robot does not move, resend the command.

 ## Maze Rescue
 Use the command `rosrun maze_solver two_maze.launch` to begin rescue.